josediaz16/server_id_api/README.md

 ### Running the app

-  - Run app in development mode `sudo docker-compose up front`
+  - Run app in development mode `sudo docker-compose up front` and visit http://localhost:5000

 ### Running the app in prod mode